For many coaches the time has finally arrived to return to coaching.

 It’s an ideal opportunity to consider if you are providing your players with appropriate, enjoyable and relevant training sessions.

-Are you allowing players to find their own solutions to football problems rather than supplying them with answers and constant instruction?
+Are you allowing players to find their own solutions to football problems?
+Or are you supplying them with answers and constant instruction instead of allowing the game to be the teacher?

 In very simple terms, the player-centred approach applies to most areas of the football development industry.
 Particularly with youth development, focus on each player’s individual needs ensures coaches plan training to get the best from each player.